dehne/GemRedAngle/docs/HackDoc.md

 used two kinds of screw here: four JIS #0 cross-head (which are different from the ones securing the back cover) in the PCB corners and three JIS #1 cross-head for the daughter board holding switches.

-Remove the PCB leaving the LCD display in the case &ndash; it's not attached but may stick temporarily and then fall off, so be careful.
-Turn it over and solder the hack's wires to the pads like this:
+Remove the PCB, leaving the LCD display in the case &ndash; it's not attached but may stick temporarily and then fall off, so be careful.
+Turn it over and solder the hack's wires to the pads of what's labeled "J3" and to the "+" contact of the battery holder like this:

 ![Photo of a GemRed Mini Angle Gauge PCB with hack wires](./GemRedPCBHack.png "GemRed Hack Wires")